Expanding Your Vision with Oil and Cold Wax

 Maximum: 15 students

-The focus of this workshop will be on expanding your personal vocabulary and vision through a series of exercises that will loosen you up and also help you discover techniques of moving paint.
-We will be exploring cold wax and other media to create expressive, richly surfaced paintings.
-Materials such as R&F pigment sticks, graphite, ink, pastels, and oil paint will be introduced.
-Demonstrations include layering, excavating, monoprinting, glazing, along with texture, mark making, and editing.
-Students will be encouraged to work in a series, while revisiting the painting process.
+The focus of this workshop will be on expanding your personal vocabulary and vision while revisiting the painting process using oil paint and cold wax.
+R&F pigment sticks, graphite, ink, pastels will be introduced to create expressive, richly surfaced paintings.
+Demonstrations include layering, excavating, monoprinting, glazing, color mixing along with texture, mark making, and editing.
+Lisa focuses on each artist and helps students with their own artistic direction.
+We will discuss content, how to see, and moving the work forward.
 Activities will include exercises, informal group discussion, individual support, power points and more.
-We will focus on content, how to see, and moving the work forward.
 Some art background helpful.

 Student Supply List: